 This is why you should write a trading journal.
 This is a classic case that probably happens to too many traders.

 We fail to stay in the trade, we fail to trade the plan and most importantly, we fail to distance our emotions from our trading!

-If you keep trading like that and you don’t keep a journal, the balance on your trading account will become a big fat zero before you realize what you’re doing wrong.
+If you keep trading like that and you don’t keep a trading journal, the balance on your trading account will become a big fat ZERO before you realize what you’re doing wrong.